 Is the Polar Express train ride worth it?

 The train staff is game, playing with the kids, dancing and singing.
 It mostly falls upon their shoulders to put the merry in this Christmas journey.
 It does a pretty good job of capturing the magic of the season.

 Arrival at the North Pole is about what you’d expect.
-Production values for a small town tourist train ride aren’t exactly Hollywood-worthy.
+Production values for a small-town tourist train ride aren’t exactly Hollywood-worthy.

 Some of that, I think, speaks to the validity of the experience, but some also to the fact that the boy in the book temporarily loses his.